alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 the dataset is frequently *revised*, that is, data points are continually improved or updated, or frequently *expanded*, such as sensor data maintained as a time series.
-Either way, to keep the versions manageable there are two possible approaches the data repository can take: time slices and snapshots.
+Either way, to keep the versions manageable repositories can present versions in three ways: time slices, full snapshots and partial snapshots.

+With the *time slice* approach, the citable entity is the set of updates made to a dataset during a particular time period.
+This would be rather cumbersome for revisions to datasets, but may be appropriate for expanding datasets if researchers are only likely to need one or two of the time slices (e.g. weather data for a given year).

-With the *snapshot* approach, at regular intervals or at the request of a citing author, a snapshot is taken of the dataset and made citable.
-This is the better solution for revised datasets, as after retrieving the data the reader or author need not perform any additional operations to arrive at the required data.
+With the *full snapshot* approach, at regular intervals or at the request of a citing author, a snapshot is taken of the entire dataset and made citable.
+This is a better solution for revised datasets, as after retrieving the data the reader or author need not perform any additional operations to arrive at the required data.
 It is also better for expanding datasets where authors are concerned with the whole time series.

-With the *time slice* approach, the citable entity becomes the set of updates made to a dataset during a particular time period rather than the full dataset itself (e.g. the 2008 data from a series running since 1950).
-This would be inappropriate for revised datasets, as the author or reader would need to assemble the data from a base file and several incremental change files.
-To a lesser extent, it would also be cumbersome for authors using a large proportion of an expanding dataset, as they would need to cite multiple time slices to build up the required range; but if an author is only concerned with data from a short period of time this approach is more suitable than a full snapshot.
+The recommendation of the Research Data Alliance Working Group on Data Citation (RDA WGDC) is however to use *partial snapshots*.
+This is where the citable entity is the result of a particular query on a dataset run at a certain time.
+If the query retrieves the full dataset, this approach reduces to the full snapshot approach, but otherwise it has the advantage of making the snapshot more precisely relevant to the research in question.

-Note that these discussions only concern how datasets are presented to users as citable resources.
-It does not affect how a repository might store the data, so long as it can guarantee that the same identifier always returns the same data.
+Note that these discussions only concern how datasets are presented to users as citable resources; they may be stored quite differently by repositories.
+The RDA WGDC recommends that datasets are versioned and operations on them (i.e. additions, modifications and deletions) are logged and timestamped so that the state of a set at any given time may be recreated.
+To support partial snapshots, the WGDC recommends the following steps:

+ 1. When a user requests a citable snapshot, the query used is normalised, logged, timestamped, and compared against previous queries.

+ 2. If the query has been used before to create a snapshot, and the result set has not changed in the meantime (as determined by checksums), the previous snapshot identifier/landing page is reused.
+Otherwise a new one is created.

+ 3. The landing page for the query should contain details of the full dataset, a sample citation including the persistent identifier for the query, and a machine actionable link for retrieving the result set that the query returned at the time it was made.

+For more detailed guidance on accomplishing this, see the full text of the recommendations [@rauber.etal2015dce].

 \framed